serdarciplak/BlazorMonaco/README.md

 Blazor component for Microsoft's [Monaco Editor](https://github.com/Microsoft/monaco-editor) which powers Visual Studio Code.

-Not the complete set of functionality of Monaco Editor is currently supported, but the package will be updated regularly to cover all the features and use cases soon.
+It's not the complete set of the Monaco Editor functionality is currently supported.
+The package will be updated regularly to cover all the features and use cases soon.
 Any contributions, comments or suggestions are greatly welcome.
 Please feel free to contact me at [@serdarciplak](https://twitter.com/serdarciplak) or via GitHub.

 Current version of BlazorMonaco :
 * Works with Monaco Editor v0.20.0
-* Built and tested for Blazor v3.2.0-rc1
+* Built and tested for Blazor v3.2.0

 ## Demo